igloo-project/igloo-doc/source/usage/database/flyway.md

 * schema initialization only
 * schema initialization and data import

-First use-case is used for integration tests, as data are generally bootstraped by tests.
+First use-case is used for integration tests, as data are generally bootstraped by test code (and not by migration scripts).

 Second use-case is used for application bootstrap in early realease stages.